 Learn to support

 Learning in a support environment requires an intentional effort to not just solve problems but to look back at them.
 It is very easy to live with a firefighting mindset, dashing from one case to another.
 This is vital and timely support is always needed.
 You will definitely learn things during this time.
 What is vital is to carve out time in a day to look back, even if just for a few minutes.
 What were the themes of the things I worked on?
 What documentation could I have used?
-What documentation isn’t available yet?
+What documentation isn’t available to customers yet?
 What could I have done better?

 Team leads and managers should assist with this but the wonderful feeling that comes from being in control of your learning is your responsibility.
 Make your own time for it and make sure it gets done.

 Each interaction is an opportunity to learn, and should be seen like that.
 What is the customer trying to achieve?
 What is their business?
-Have a I helped anyone else in this sector?
+Have I helped anyone else in this sector?
 Is there another way to do this?
 This can bring a new way to look at your job, don’t want your role to be stale?
 Keep learning new things.

 Share, share and share some more